Believing, belonging, and becoming

-Calvin College’s educational community is grounded in this primary belief:
+Calvin University’s educational community is grounded in this primary belief:

 We believe that we belong first of all to Jesus Christ.